Spelman-College/spelman-dashboard/docs/docs/development-and-release-process.md

 # Development and Release Process

 AWS Amplify provides a Git-based workflow for hosting serverless web apps with continous deployment.
 Amplify supports a [multi-environment feature](https://docs.amplify.aws/cli/teams/overview/) which leverages distinct Git branches for prod and dev.
-We maintain distinct dev and prod feature brances to use this feature.
+We maintain distinct dev and prod feature branches to use this feature.
 The release process is as follows:

 1. `latest` contains the latest prod version.
 This will be renamed to a version number when the new prod version is released.
 1. `main` is the core dev branch.
 Feature branches should be named descriptively.
 These will get merged into `main` before being cut into the prod release.